kirqe/pachca-handlers/README.md

 # PachcaHandlers

-Base project for creating simple bots(?) or short commands for Pachca messenger
+Base project for creating simple bots or short commands for Pachca messenger

 ## Configuration